borbra16/RSA-Spring-Boot/README.md

 First of all:
 If the Application is running as a unikernel, the file has to be uploaded to the unikernel before the enrcyption.
-This can be done via the OSv-Dashboard, with the REST-commands (File-upload).
+This can be done via the OSv-Dashboard (Port: 8000), with the REST-commands (File-upload).

 1.)
 Get information about the application-commands: http://instance-ip:8081/rsa-0.0.1-SNAPSHOT/encryption/getInformation